codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 $$\text{input} \approx K_i \sum_{t = 0}^{T} \text{error}_t \, d \text{ time}$$

 This controller can work on its own, and will correct for undershooting.
-However, by itself it will naturally oscillate, because it has to accumulate error on the opposite side of the target value in order to start heading in the opposite direction.
+However, it will tend to oscillate.

 Here's a few temperature curves for an undershooting proportional controller, with different integral controller coefficients.